vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 Background reading: [1](https://www.paradigm.xyz/2021/05/everlasting-options/#Perpetual_Futures), [2](https://arxiv.org/pdf/2212.06888.pdf).

 Perpetual futures are a simple "delta one" product.
 Mark-to-market settlement occurs with a predefined frequency as per [0003-MTMK-mark_to_market_settlement](0003-MTMK-mark_to_market_settlement.md).
 Additionally, a settlement using external data is carried out whenever `settlement_schedule` is triggered.
-Data obtained from the `settlement_data_cue` and `settlement_data` oracles between to consecutive `settlement_schedule` events is used to calculate the funding rate and exchange cashflows between parties with open positions in the market.
+Data obtained from the `settlement_data_cue` and `settlement_data` oracles between to consecutive `settlement_schedule` events is used to calculate the funding payment and exchange cashflows between parties with open positions in the market.
 A number of protective measures are defined to deal with data availability issues in a predefined way.

+Unlike traditional futures contracts, the perpetual futures never expire.
+Without the settlement at expiry there would be nothing in the fixed-expiry futures to tether the contract price to the underlying spot market it's based on.
+To assure that the perpetuals market tracks the underlying spot market sufficiently well a periodic cashflow is exchanged based on the relative prices in the two markets.
+Such payment covering the time period $t_{i-1}$ to $t_i$ takes the form $G_i = frac{1}{t_i-t_{i-1}} \int_{t_{i-1}}^{t_i}(F_u-S_u)du$, where $F_u$ and $S_u$ are respectively: the perpetual futures price and the spot price at time $u$.
+We choose to use the mark price to approximate $F_u$ and oracle to approximate $S_u$, so this is effectively the difference between the time-weighted average prices (TWAP) of the two.

 ## 1. Product parameters